Kevin Leahy (musician)

 Kevin Leahy (born March 21, 1974) is a drummer/percussionist who has recorded and performed with Shawn Mullins, Billy Pilgrim, BoDeans, Jennifer Nettles, Ellis Paul and other American folk rock artists.
 He studied classical percussion at the Manhattan School of Music and Indiana University School of Music (now Jacobs School of Music), where he was a student of Kenny Aronoff.
-While studying at Indiana University, Leahy played in the bands; Flattus Flattus, Fambooey Fambooey, and Hipmotize Hipmotize.
+While studying at Indiana University, Leahy played in the bands; Flattus, Fambooey, and Hipmotize.
 He is a member of the band Yonder Orphans.